TheSystemDevelopmentKit/thesdk_template/README.md

 - System_sim class is should not be a superclass to system class, as the "system" definitions are independent of how it is simulated.

-## WHAT NEXT?:
+## WHAT NEXT?
-Take yout time to get acquainted with Entities/inverter and Entities/inv_sim together with the documentation of Entities/thesdk, Entities/rtl and Entities/spice.
-Those should give you a picture how the things work.
+Take yout time to get acquainted with `Entities/inverter` and `Entities/inv_sim`
+together with the documentation of Entities/thesdk, Entities/rtl and Entities/spice.
+Those should
+give you a picture how the things work.
+Create a new entity, and start playing a round with it.

 See also: https://github.com/TheSystemDevelopmentKit/TheSyDeKick_tutorial